Catching up with Matt Soper of Hampshire Carnivorous Plants

 I'm very much looking forward to seeing the display, and to your two open days.
 Good luck with the preparation!

-If you run a carnivorous plant nursery, society, or are involved in conservation efforts to protect these magnificent plants and would like to share your story on Tom's Carnivores, please get in touch.
+Be sure to visit the Hampshire Carnivorous Plants website and follow Matt on Instagram.
+If you run a carnivorous plant nursery, society, or are involved in conservation efforts to protect these magnificent plants and would like to share your story on Tom's Carnivores, please get in touch via email.

 - Next post: How to divide and repot Sarracenia, by Phil Wilson